yuekaizhang/dynamo/docs/architecture/sla_planner.md

 > [!NOTE]
 > Currently, SLA-based planner only supports disaggregated setup.

+> [!WARNING]
+> Bare metal deployment with local connector is deprecated.
+The only option to deploy SLA-based planner is via k8s.
+We will update the examples in this document soon.

 ## Features

 * **SLA-driven scaling**: Automatically scales prefill/decode workers to meet TTFT and ITL targets